Bullying: Defined – Types- Psyche Damage – Substance Abuse Driver – Resources

-Bullying: By definition, a bully is someone that threatens or actually commits physical or verbal harm to another person, based on a real or perceived imbalance of power over his or her victim.
+Bullying by definition is someone that threatens or commits physical or verbal harm to another person based on an actual or perceived imbalance of power over his or her victim.

-- This kind of human behavior, which is commonly mistaken as being just a childhood issue, comes with a lifetime of consequences for both the victims and the bullies.
+- This kind of human behavior comes with a lifetime of consequences for both the victims and the bullies.

 - It’s a type of intimidation as old as the earliest known ancient societies.

 Asking for help and reporting a bully’s destructive behavior is the first step in resolving these issues.
-Parents, family, friends and coworkers must listen to victims and be advocates for them, if necessary.
+If necessary, parents, family, friends, and coworkers must listen to victims and advocate for them.

 - Tolerating bullying will not help anyone, the victim or the perpetrator.

-- Campus Safety Magazine, an outlet that serves high school, college and hospital safety administrators, reports that around 70 percent of students ages 12-18 say they were victims of bullying at least once or twice during the school year and just over 4 percent said they were bullied every single day.
+- Campus Safety Magazine, an outlet that serves high school, college, and hospital safety administrators, reports that around 70 percent of students ages 12-18 say they were victims of bullying at least once or twice during the school year.
+Just over 4 percent said they experience it every single day.

 - The lasting mental health damage of bullying can lead to severe consequences.